Azure-Samples/azure-iot-starter-kits/seeed/1-temperature-sensor/README.md

 # temperature-sensor

-This project provides a hands-on introduction to Azure IoT Edge by setting up a Raspberry Pi 3 as an Azure IoT Edge device and deploying code to it that sends temperature data to Azure Stream Analytics.
+This project provides a hands-on introduction to Azure IoT Edge by setting up a Raspberry Pi 3 as an Azure IoT Edge device and deploying code to it that sends temperature data to Azure IoT Hub.
 This project is designed for developers who have an interest in learning more about Azure IoT Edge capabilities.
 Code for IoT Edge modules in this project is written in Python.

 While this is a proof-of-concept project designed for instructional purposes, it does provide you with a fully functional IoT Edge device that sends temperature data to Azure IoT Hub.